mspnp/cloud-design-patterns/docs/health-endpoint-monitoring.md

 Some options for monitoring endpoints in Azure applications are:

-- Use the built-in features of Azure, such as management services <<RBC: Should this be "data managment services" or just "management services" there's nothing in the Azure style guide with this proper (capped) name.>> or Azure Traffic Manager.
+- Use the built-in monitoring features of Azure.

 - Use a third-party service or a framework such as Microsoft System Center Operations Manager.